 Show a Proper UI for the Offline State

-Communication is the key to successful customer experience strategy.
+Communication is the key to a successful customer experience strategy.
 You should notify the users when the application detects low or unavailable network conditions.
 This can be done both by displaying a blank interface or via a popup message.